NOTE [08 September 2019]: This page is a couple of years old, and due for an update.

 “Research” means different things to different people.
 Knowledge-workers define it in a variety of ways.
 I use the term loosely to describe a cycle of activities that involves accessing information, making sense of it and communicating the results.
-In practice, that means I do three things: I advise clients on their information requirements and research strategies for achieving their goals; I personally conduct research for them; and I organize and run research teams to support more complex projects that require additional subject matter expertise or faster completion times.
+In my academic guise, there are well established pathways for doing this.
+In my consulting practice, it means I do three things: I advise clients on their information requirements and research strategies for achieving their goals; I personally conduct research for them; and I organize and run research teams to support more complex projects that require additional subject matter expertise or faster completion times.

 On Twitter: @Michael_A_Innes

 At the School of Oriental and African Studies: https://www.soas.ac.uk/staff/staff88623.php

 Michael A. Innes is a London-based consultant and advisor, specialising in strategic and operational research for government, corporate and private clients.